Could your innovation be worth a share of £19m?

 - advanced therapies (cell and gene therapies)

 The aim of the competition under strand 2 emerging and enabling technologies is to help UK businesses broaden their innovation activities, disrupt existing markets and find new revenue sources.
 Projects must show significant innovation in one of 4 priority areas:

 - Emerging technologies (biofilms, energy harvesting, graphene, new imaging technologies)

 - Enabling capabilities, including electronics, sensors and photonics (ESP), robotics and autonomous systems (RAS), creative economy and design

 All projects must involve at least one SME, working alone or in collaboration with other organisations.
 Projects with costs over £100,000 must be collaborative and include a funded partner.

-The competition will open on the 22nd January and you must apply before 28th March.
+The competition opened on the 22nd January and you must apply before 28th March.

 KTN are hosting a number of briefing events for the competition.

 Dates available are:

 Please note: Spaces available for the briefings will be split to ensure an equal number of delegates for each strand.
 Please only register for one strand as afternoon sessions will be split.